What is a Penetration Test?

 Penetration tests are a crucial component of numerous regulations and compliance requirements relevant to various industries.
 They not only help organizations reduce security risks but also assist in complying with legal and industry-specific requirements:

-• ISO 27001 - While penetration testing is not explicitly required for certification under this internationally recognized information security standard, it is recommended for meeting certain controls.
-In particular, penetration tests support the implementation of controls A.8.8 (Management of technical vulnerabilities) and A.8.29 (Security testing in development and acceptance), providing important evidence for your Information Security Management System (ISMS).
+ISO 27001 - While penetration testing is not explicitly required for certification under this internationally recognized information security standard, it is recommended for meeting certain controls.
+In particular, pentesting supports the implementation of controls A.8.8 (Management of technical vulnerabilities) and A.8.29 (Security testing in development and acceptance), providing important evidence for your Information Security Management System (ISMS).

-• TISAX (Trusted Information Security Assessment Exchange) - This industry-specific requirement for the automotive sector recommends penetration testing for organizations with elevated protection needs, particularly in controls 5.2.6 and 5.3.1.
-Since April 2024, manual penetration tests are explicitly recommended for critical IT systems or services, as well as for custom-developed or significantly customized software at regular intervals.
+TISAX (Trusted Information Security Assessment Exchange) - This industry-specific requirement for the automotive sector recommends penetration testing for organizations with elevated protection needs, particularly in controls 5.2.6 and 5.3.1.
+Since April 2024, manual penetration testing by certified penetration testers is explicitly recommended for critical IT systems, web applications, and custom-developed software, as part of a broader cyber security strategy.

 Our penetration tests are conducted according to recognized testing standards and in accordance with industry-specific requirements.
 By working with our experts, you ensure that your penetration tests not only improve your security posture but also meet the compliance requirements relevant to your organization.